chef-boneyard/chef-rfc/attributes-next.md

 ## Future:  Deprecate Access to Attributes Through the Node Object

-In Chef > 13 access to default and override objects through the node object APIs will be deprecated completely in favor of the new APIs.
+In a future version of Chef (no sooner than Chef 14) access to default and override objects through the node object APIs will be deprecated completely in favor of the new APIs.
+In the following major release (no sonner than Chef 15) the old APIs will be disabled.

 ## NOTE: Favoring Strings Over Symbols